threathunters-io/laurel/man/laurel-audit-rules.7.md

 # Note about auditctl(8) error messages

-It is not possible for /auditctl(8)/ ro load file watches for files or directories that are not present.
+It is not possible for /auditctl(8)/ to load file watches for files or directories that are not present.
 Depending on the rule set, it will spam possibly lots of error messages to standard error.
 The specific file watches are not installed, but those error messages can be